It’s always a beautiful day to go hiking or camping in our state… especially when Oregon is celebrating 100 years of state parks this year!

 Best Camping Spots In Oregon

 The Beaver State is home to 11 national forests and 361 state parks.
 The 33rd state is lined with famed Douglas fir trees, sheltering countless natural finds.
 With 363 miles of free and running along the coastline, camping on the shore is an obvious favorite for Oregonians.
-If waterside views aren’t right for you, the “Mountain Region” boasts completely different geography.
-No matter what your aesthetic preference, more likely than not our state has it.
+If waterside views aren’t right for you, the “Mountain Region” boasts a completely different geography.
+No matter what your aesthetic preference, more likely than not, our state has it.
 Here are our Seven Best Places To Camp In Oregon:

 A very popular hashtag… and for good reason.
 Smith Rock is a gorgeous backdrop to showcase Oregon’s great outdoors.
 Located near Bend, the park has 650 acres for hiking, biking, and running.
 Specifically, there are several thousand climbs located throughout the park, complete with countless bolted routes.
 Elevation rises to around 3000 feet in elevation, welded by tuff or compressed volcanic ash formed 30 million years ago.